chreekat/Hangular/README.md

 # Motivation

 The point of this repo is to experiment with web front end technology.
 But what does it mean to "experiment"?
 Composability is the most important aspect of any architecture, so I am testing to what degree these techs support, enable, and champion composable interaction design.
-The goal for each demo is to implement a clone of Minesweeper.
-For in-joke reasons, the clones are called Fladdermusröj.

 I assert that a composable element composes on three axes: generation of user interface, reception of program inputs, and transmission of program outputs.
-This three-way composition is easily modeled as
+This three-way composition can be modeled as

-        Monad ui => ProgramInputs -> ui ProgramOutputs.
+        Monad ui => ComponentInputs -> ui ComponentOutputs.

-This allows expressive, monadic composition of the UI, while plain old functions handle programmatic inputs and outputs with their usual verve.
+This model allows expressive, monadic composition of the UI, while plain old functions handle programmatic inputs and outputs with their usual verve.
+I'm not sure it'll work out yet, however: Filling in the details and constraints on the types is a work in progress.
+Nonetheless, I can use this to start describing the components in the app.

+# Fladdermus components

 What components exist in Fladdermusröj?
 I apologize in advance for the illegibility of this table, but it does give the overview: